lsst-sqre/sqr-029/index.rst

 An InfluxDB database stores points.
 In the current data model a point has a timestamp, a measurement, and fields.
 Thus, by construction an InfluxDB point is equivalent to an message.

-The measured InfluxDB throughput during the experiment was ~80k points/min or ~1.3k messages/s, which is basically determined by the producer throughput (see above).
+The measured InfluxDB throughput during the experiment was ~80k points/min or 1333 messages/s, which is basically the producer throughput (see above).
+This result is supported by the very low latency observed.

 InfluxDB provides a metric ``write_error`` that counts the number of errors when writing points, and it was ``write_error=0`` during the whole experiment.

+During the experiment we saw the InfluxDB disk filling up at a rate of 682MB/h or 16GB/day.
+Even with `InfluxDB data compression <https://www.influxdata.com/blog/influxdb-0-9-3-released-with-compression-improved-write-throughput-and-migration-from-0-8/>`_ that means 5.7TB/year which seems *too much* specially if we want two query over longer periods of time like **OCS-REQ-0047** suggests, e.g. *"raft 13 temperatures for past 2 years"*.
+For the DM-EFD we are considering downsampling and a retention policy as discussed in the `Lessons Learned`_.

-However, the measured producer throughput is lower than expected throughput.
-We could improve the performance of the producer code or put more resources to run the producer jobs, but a simple test can be done to assess the maximum InfluxDB throughput.
+Finally, a simple test can be done to assess the maximum InfluxDB throughput for the current setup.

-We stopped the InfluxDB Sink connector, and let the producer to run for a period of time T, the messages produced during T were cached at the Kafka brokers.
+We stopped the InfluxDB Sink connector, and let the producer run for a period of time T, the messages produced during T were cached at the Kafka brokers.
 As soon as the connector was res-started, all the messages were flushed to InfluxDB as if they were produced in a much higher throughput.

-The result of this test is shown in the  figure below, were we see a measured throughput of 1M points/min (or 16k messages/s) about 10 times higher than the previous result.
+The result of this test is shown in the figure below, were we see a measured throughput of 1M points/min or 16k messages/s about 10 times higher than the previous result.

 .. figure:: /_static/influxdb_max.png